SmogDr/edar_coursebook/docs/02-rprog1.md

 ### R packages

 > "Any doubts about R's big-league status should be put to rest, now that we have a Sudoku Puzzle Solver.
-Take that, SAS!"
+Take that, SAS!" -- David Brahm (announcing the `sudoku` package), R-packages (January 2006)

-   - David Brahm (announcing the sudoku package), R-packages (January 2006) Your original download of R is only a starting point.
+Your original download of R is only a starting point.
 You can expand functionality of R with what are called *packages*, or extensions with new code and functionality that add to the basic "base R" environment.
-To me, this is a bit like the toy train set that my son was obsessed with for a while.
-You first buy a very basic set that looks something like Figure
+To me, this is a bit like this toy train set.
+You first buy a very basic set that looks something like Figure \@ref(fig:toy-train-basic).
-\@ref(fig:toy-train-basic).

 <div class="figure" style="text-align: center">
 <img src="figures/TrainBasic.JPG" alt="The toy version of base R." width="400pt" />